jamii/dida/docs/why.md

 )
 ```

-This means that ncremental operations must now calculate the correct timestamp for their outputs.
+This means that incremental operations must now calculate the correct timestamp for their outputs.
 For most operations the output timestamp is the same as the input timestamp:

 ``` js
 function incremental_sum(changes) {